About first meetings with disability professionals

 If the professional has asked you to come by yourself but you can’t find a carer or babysitter, let the professional know before the meeting that you’ll have your child with you.

-If you think that you might have to talk about things you don’t want your child to hear during the meeting, ask whether you can meet or talk with the professional alone beforehand.
+If you think that you might have to talk about things you don’t want your child to hear, ask whether you can meet or talk with the professional alone beforehand.

 If the professional has asked you to bring your child but travelling to the meeting with your child will be difficult, let the professional know in advance.
 Perhaps you can arrange another way to meet, like a home visit or a telehealth appointment.

-Meeting disability professionals face to face can help you get a good sense of whether they’ll be able to meet your child’s needs.
+Meeting disability professionals face to face can give you a good sense of whether they’ll be able to meet your child’s needs.
 If you can’t meet in person, telehealth can be good too.

 What to expect from disability professionals at first meetings